 Lavender rhododendrons are low-maintenance, highly adaptable to a wide range of soils, and able to grow under varying light conditions.

-Lavender rhododendrons can grow in full sun to partial shade.
-For the most robust flower growth, plant them in full sun or at least ensure they get six hours of direct, unfiltered sunlight per day.
+• Sun and Shade: Lavender rhododendrons can grow in full sun to partial shade.
+Plant them in full sun for the most robust flower growth or at least ensure they get six hours of direct, unfiltered sunlight per day.

-Lavender rhododendrons require an average amount of water.
+• Watering: Lavender rhododendrons require an average amount of water.
 Water them deeply once per week or slightly more often during summer dry spells.
-Do not water if the top two inches of the soil are already moist—you can test this by inserting your finger into the soil.
+Do not water if the top 2 inches of the soil are already moist—you can test this by inserting your finger into the soil.

-Feed your Lavender rhododendron in early spring as the new buds start to emerge.
+• Fertilizing: Feed your lavender rhododendron in early spring as the new buds start to emerge.
 Use a slow-release, nitrogen-rich fertilizer with an NPK value of 10-8-6.
-Read the package carefully—you could burn your Lavender rhododendron with too much fertilizer.
+Read the package carefully—too much fertilizer could burn your lavender rhododendron.

 Lavender rhododendrons bloom in spring for several weeks.